Industry (TV series): Production

 In November 2017, it was announced that HBO had put the series into development, with Mickey Down and Konrad Kay set to write the series with Jane Tranter set to serve as an executive producer, under the banner of her Bad Wolf British production company.
+Tranter, having taken interest in exploring why young graduates continued "flocking in their hordes" towards finance professions in the City of London after the 2008 financial crisis, secured funding from HBO for a "young and sexy" series set in the world of investment banking.
+A colleague introduced her to Down and Kay, themselves former investment bankers whom Tranter eventually hired to write the pilot.

 In June 2019, it was announced that HBO had greenlit the series, with Lena Dunham set to direct the pilot.
 Principal photography began in June 2019, in Cardiff, Wales.
 In December 2019, it was announced that Myha'la Herrold, Marisa Abela, Harry Lawtey, David Jonsson, Nabhaan Rizwan, Freya Mavor, Will Tudor, Conor MacNeill and Ken Leung had joined the cast of the series, with Tinge Krishnan, Ed Lilly and Mary Nighy set to serve as directors, and Sam H. Freeman and Kate Verghese to serve as writers alongside Down and Kay.

 In December 2020, HBO renewed the series for a second series.
 In July 2021, Alex Alomar Akpobome and Adam Levy were cast as new series regulars, while Indy Lewis, who guest starred in the first series, was promoted to a series regular for the second series.
 The second series filming wrapped on December 8, 2021.
 In March 2022, Jay Duplass, Sonny Poon Tip, and Katrine De Candole were cast as new series regulars for the second series.